Adult males can jump eight feet vertically

 - Adult males (bulls) can run up to 40mph.

-- The elk is the unofficial mascot of Estes Park, Colorado, being one of the most often spotted wildlife there.
+- The elk is the unofficial mascot of Estes Park, Colorado, since it is one of the most often spotted wildlife there.

 - Wapiti (waapiti) is a word meaning “white rump” in Shawnee and Cree.

 These animals are often confused with the moose, not only because they look similar but because the moose (scientific name Alces alces or Cervus alces) is called “elk” in Eurasia.
-The scientific name of the elk is Cervus canadensis, with C. c. canadensis being the species type and there being 14 subspecies.
+The scientific name of the elk is Cervus canadensis, with C. c. canadensis being the species type.
+There are 14 subspecies.
 Although they are both animals in the deer family Cervidae, the elk are in the subfamily Cervinae or Old World Deer, while the moose is in the subfamily Capriolinae (Odocoileinae) or New World deer.

 North American elk

-- C. c. merriami (Merriam’s Easter elk; extinct)
+- C. canadensis merriami (Merriam’s Easter elk; extinct for over a century)

 - C. c. sibiricus (Altai wapiti)